aws-samples/aws-fault-injection-simulator-workshop/workshop/content/30 Basic Content/030 basic experiment/_index.en.md

 {{< img "create-template-2-targets-1.en.png" "Add FIS target" >}}

 On the "Add target" popup enter `FisWorkshopAsg-50Percent` for name and select `aws:ec2:instances`.
-For "Target method" we will dynamicallhy select resources based on an associated tag.
+For "Target method" we will dynamically select resources based on an associated tag.
 Select the `Resource tags and filters` checkbox.
 Pick `Percent` from "Selection mode" and enter `50`.
 Under "Resource tags" enter `Name` in the "Key" field and `fis-asg-server` for "Value".
 We will not be using filters for the first experiment.
 Select "Save".

 {{< img "create-template-2-targets-2.en.png" "Add FIS target" >}}